ckdake/ckdake.com/content/biography.md

 I've taken pictures of everything from Lego constructions to mountain passes.
 I don't really consider myself a 'photographer' because I never really go looking to take a particular photograph, but I do enjoy capturing my experiences and sharing them.
 Head right over to [flickr](https://www.flickr.com/photos/ckdake/sets) or [vimeo](https://vimeo.com/ckdake/videos) to see.
 Adobe Lightroom and Final Cut Pro each get a good bit of use.

 Sometimes I make music, and frequently I listen to music.
-I play cello, bass guitar, a bit of piano, and a little guitar guitar and you can hear some things I've made on my [media projects](/projects/media.html) page..
+I play cello, bass guitar, a bit of piano, and a little guitar guitar and you can hear some things I've made on my [audio projects](/projects/audio.html) page..
 I'll listen to any music that has soul and some that doesn't.
 [My Last.fm page](http://www.last.fm/user/ckdake) has a lot of the details, but isn't that up to date.

 ## Hacking